jab/bidict/docs/intro.rst

 Besides the standard :class:`bidict.bidict` type, the :mod:`bidict` module provides other bidirectional mapping variants:

-- :class:`~bidict.frozenbidict`
+:class:`~bidict.frozenbidict`,
-- :class:`~bidict.OrderedBidict`
+:class:`~bidict.OrderedBidict`
-- :class:`~bidict.FrozenOrderedBidict`
+:class:`~bidict.FrozenOrderedBidict`, and
-- :func:`~bidict.namedbidict` – custom bidict type factory function
+:func:`~bidict.namedbidict`.

-Additional functionality is covered in later sections.
+These and remaining functionality will be covered in later sections.

-But first let's proceed to :doc:`basic-usage`.
+*But first, let's look at a few more details of* :doc:`basic-usage`.